watkinsr/nixos/README.md

 Configuration for home directory and a complete NixOS system.
 Machine configurations are in `hosts/`, split currently into two hosts:

+- `naunau` has the Workstation configuration.
+AMD system with a Radeon graphics card using Wayland/Sway.
+- `meowmeow` has the ThinkPad X230 configuration.
+Intel system using Wayland/Sway.
 - `muspus` has the ThinkPad T25 configuration.
 Intel system using Wayland/Sway.
-- `naunau` has the Workstation configuration.
-AMD system with NVidia graphics card using Xorg/i3.
-- `meowmeow` has the ThinkPad X230 configuration.
+- `purrpurr` has the ThinkPad X1 Carbon configuration.
 Intel system using Wayland/Sway.

 ## New system installation